 Citrus are some of the most popular fruits to grow indoors, thanks to their love of tropical conditions.
 And, just like any other houseplants, they also require repotting at some point.
 This article will cover everything you need to know about when and how to repot indoor citrus trees, from why and when to a step-by-step guide on how to get it right.

-- Repotting Indoor Citrus Trees – The Essentials
+- How to Repot Indoor Citrus Trees – The Essentials

 - Why Repotting Your Indoor Citrus Tree Might be Necessary